Lerik, Azerbaijan: History

 Lerik is considered one of the ancient settlements of Azerbaijan.
-There are imprints of ancient people who were living In the caves.
+There are imprints of ancient people who lived in the caves.
 Nowadays there are settlement imprints which belong to bronze-Neolithic ages.

 Lerik became a center of Zuvand Region of Azerbaijan SSR.
 In 1930 this region was renamed as Lerik.

-According to census back in 1939 main population of Lerik were talysh people.
+According to census back in 1939, the main population of Lerik were Talysh people.